K-8 Performing Arts Program

 During the Music in the Parks full day event, students will receive specific feedback from experienced instrumental and vocal clinicians for how to improve the ensemble's performance.
 These master teachers evaluate hundreds of ensembles throughout the course of a festival season.
 At the conclusion of the festival, all schools participate in an awards ceremony during which they will receive their rating, and trophy.

-The Performing Arts Ensemble meets one morning a week for the entirety of the school year.
-Students will have the opportunity to grow their skills in acting, directing, choreography and musical theater vocal styling as well as technical theater skills (lighting, sound and stage craft).
+All middle school students at the Cranbury School are invited to participate in the annual school musical.
+All students who elect to participate become members of the theater arts ensemble and perform or support the production.
+Students will have the opportunity to grow their skills in acting, staging, set design, choreography and musical theater vocal styling as well as technical theater skills (lighting, sound and stage craft).

 The school musical begins in November with auditions for placement in the cast; all students who audition are included in the cast.
 Rehearsals begin in January, and take place every afternoon until approximately 5:30 p.m.
 Students who are not interested in performing in the musical are encouraged to join our stage crew and assist with aspects of technical theater throughout the term of the production.